 RF transmitters are listed as a safety hazard by NASA.
 As such, the use of RF transmitters on HASP must be documented and approved in the Ground and RF flight safety plans.
-Any team that will use a transmitter must provide the following information in both their application and in the PSIP document supplied later in the flight season.
-In addition, the frequency range 425 - 435 MHz is used for critical flight operations and therefore BANNED for any payload use.
-This table needs to be completed for each RF transmitting device type that will be flown on HASP.
+Any team using a transmitter must provide the following information in both their application and the PSIP document supplied later in the flight season.
+In addition, the frequency range 425 - 435 MHz is used for critical flight operations and, therefore, BANNED for any payload use.
+This table must be completed for each RF transmitting device type flown on HASP.